alephium/www/src/content/blog/2024-03-01_Builders-Highlight--8--ngu-money-f8bf05e36e99/index.md

 description: 'Our ecosystem thrives with developers building amazing projects on top of Alephium, delivering a unique experience and providing real…'
 ---

-Our ecosystem thrives with developers building amazing projects on top of Alephium, delivering a unique experience and providing real…

----

 ### **Builders Highlight \#8: ngu.money**

 <figure id="62fe" class="graf graf--figure graf-after--h3">